rezipn/master1/readme.md

 ### 📝 License
-- Copyright © 2020 SYAUQIZAIDAN KHAIRAN KHALAF
+- Copyright © 2021 Rezi Palifta
 - **This project is MIT licensed.
 All rights reserved**

 ### 🔎 Resources